cv4dc/cv4dc.github.io/2024/call-for-papers.md

 year: 2024
 ---

 We invite students and researchers from developing countries, regardless of their current location, to submit their work to the Computer Vision for Developing Countries (CV4DC) workshop.
-We are interested in new ideas, ongoing research, as well as work that has been previously published or is under consideration elsewhere.
+We are interested in new ideas, ongoing research, as well as work that has been previously published whithin 1 year or is under consideration elsewhere.

 Submissions can include both innovative algorithms and practical applications.
 While the presenting author does not need to be the first author, we encourage highlighting contributions from researchers in developing countries, particularly the presenting author, in the abstract.
 Although the workshop primarily aims to showcase researchers from developing countries, participation is open to all.